rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Required:** Required at collection level.
 Repeatable and required at the series and sub-series levels when applicable.

-The arrangement note does not include information about the archivist's actions or decisions during processing (see: [5.1.17 Processing Note](#5117-processing-note)).
+The arrangement note does not include information about the archivist's actions or decisions during processing--see: [5.1.17 Processing Note](#5117-processing-note).

 MARC records will require you to use "arranged" or "organized" depending on the level of description in question.
 "Arranged" corresponds to the filing sequence while "organized" corresponds to the higher-lever subdivisions of the collection into hierarchical units.